liangyanshuo/InfLoRA/README.md

  * **DomainNet**: download from http://ai.bu.edu/M3SDA/, place it into `data/` folder

 ## Training
-All commands should be run under the project root directory. **The scripts are set up for 4 GPUs** but can be modified for your hardware.
+All commands should be run under the project root directory.
+Currently, the code is run for 1 A6000 GPU (48G).

 ### CIFAR100:
 #### For InfLoRA